 The petition for Energy For All and its hundreds of thousands of signatures have made waves in the UK, shaking assumptions about what is needed and what is possible.
 Since we issued the call in February, the background information has changed.

-The 54% increase in energy prices came in on 1 April – and an even bigger rise is expected in October.
+The 54% increase in energy prices came in on 1 April – with an even bigger rise expected in October.
+Groups and people across the UK mobilizing and pledging to take action in response brought a halt to what could have been the most disastrous energy price rise in our lifetimes.

 Theneed to reverse the huge injustice of energy pricing remains as strong as ever.

-The petition remains a crucial tool.
-Sadly, the demand itself, for Energy For All, as defined below, is as up-to-date and relevant as ever – a stepping stone away from inequality, and towards a more caring way of life.
+The petition has brought this issue onto the agenda.
+Energy For All, as defined below, is as up-to-date and relevant as ever – a stepping stone away from inequality, and towards a more caring way of life.
+Join the next stages of the campaign to help make this demand a reality!

 #EnergyForAll Petition- Everyone has a right to the energy needed for heating, cooking, and light (original post, February 2022)